Shofikulxxx9/Valkyrie/README.md

 # Valkyrie

-## Valkyrie is a Robot that can work in the hospital with the doctors and nurses to bring Medicine, Cloths, Food for Patients and also Surgical Instrument to the doctors.
+Valkyrie is a Robot that can cooperate in hospitals with the doctors and nurses to bring Medicine, Cloths, Food for Patients and also Surgical Instrument to the doctors.

 ## Aims
 * First Phase:
   * It will move from one source to one destination.